Belarus leader cites alleged NATO threat to shore up rule

 In addition, the idea that Belarus’ ailing Soviet-style economy would be seen as a beacon for exporters seems to defy current economic realities.
 Protests have been fueled by growing weariness about Lukashenko’s rule, his cavalier dismissal of the coronavirus pandemic and a bruising economic fallout from the outbreak in a country where living standards were already sinking.

-The 65-year-old Belarusian leader threatened to retaliate against Lithuania, which pushed strongly for the European Union’s sanctions against his government and hosted the main opposition challenger in the vote, Sviatlana Tsikhanouskaya, who moved there after the vote, pressured by Belarusian authorities.
-He said Belarus would strike back by halting imports via Lithuanian ports.
+The 65-year-old Belarusian leader threatened to retaliate against neighbors Poland and Lithuania, which pushed strongly for the European Union’s sanctions against his government.
+Lithuania also hosted the main opposition challenger in the vote, Sviatlana Tsikhanouskaya, who moved there after the vote, pressured by Belarusian authorities.

+Lukashenko said Belarus would strike back by halting imports via Lithuanian ports and force its western neighbors to use longer routes via the Baltics and the Black Sea in their trade with Russia and China.

 “Let’s us see who will get scared first, we will show them sanctions,” he said.
 “I have ordered the government to divert all trade flows away from Lithuanian ports.
 They have grown spoiled, and now we will show them their place.”